 Santa Rosa Beach Lunch Spots for a Mid-day Break

-Santa Rosa Beach measures one of the largest areas in Florida’s 30A-South Walton and houses four small beach towns.
-Located within these towns, visitors will find several raved-about restaurants perfect for lunch with loved ones.
-These spots feature delicious, fresh seafood, Southern comfort bites and more the whole group will love, including sit-down restaurants and grab-and-go options.
+Santa Rosa Beach encompasses one of the largest areas in Florida’s 30A-South Walton and houses four small beach towns.
+Located within these towns, visitors will find raved-about restaurants perfect for lunch.
+These spots feature delicious seafood, Southern comfort bites and other goodies the whole group will love, including sit-down and grab-and-go options.
 Hungry?
-Check out our picks for some of the best Santa Rosa beach lunch restaurants:
+Check out some of the best Santa Rosa Beach lunch restaurants.

 Take a Break: Top 8 Santa Rosa Beach Lunch Spots

 The Great Southern Cafe (Santa Rosa)

 Just a few blocks up from the waters of the Gulf on 30A, visitors will find The Great Southern Cafe.
 With its warm and cozy atmosphere and inviting decor, Chef Jim Shirley, delights locals and guests with cooking sourced from local produce, farms and seafood.

 Great Southern Cafe serves fresh flavors with a Southern twist, with entrees including white shrimp, grits a ya ya and seafood celebration.
 Many dishes come with sides that fill guests up, such as collard greens, cheese grits, fried green tomatoes and mashed potatoes.
 For something lighter, try sandwiches, salads and appetizers.

 Serving deep fried love since 1949, Seagrove Village Cafe is located just a few blocks from The Great Southern Cafe.
 Some suggest the fried green tomatoes and fried okra rank among the best in 30A, and the grouper is a crowd-pleaser as well.